Speedymcfly/The-Super-Mario-Bros-Movie-Demastered/README.md

 - Multiplayer has some crashes relating to platforms when one player is dead
 - Menus might not detect any movement from controllers or with the movement keys, best to use a mouse or click onto the menu to navigate through them
 - Some liquid tilesets may overlap with each other
-- Collecting and throwing items will show the Itemm before hand
+- Collecting and throwing shells will show the Item before hand
 - Piranha Plants will come up to the pipe even if your standing on it, Game has been designed around this bug

 # Mirrors